11-year-old girl in critical condition, man injured after separate shootings in Livingston Parish

 LIVINGSTON PARISH - An 11-year-old girl is in critical condition and a man was injured in two separate overnight shootings, according to the Livingston Parish Sheriff's Office.

 The girl's injury happened in Tickfaw on Ed Brown Road around 8:30 p.m.
 Saturday.
 Police say she was an innocent bystander who was struck in a nearby residence where a shooting occurred between three people outside.
-The gunshot wound hit her torso and she was transported for surgery.
+The gunshot hit her torso and she was transported for surgery.

 The other shooting took place in Denham Springs on Dubois Lane around 8 p.m.
 A 43-year-old man was struck in the torso after the victim's neighbor fired several shots that struck his home, according to LPSO.
-That incident stems from an ongoing disagreement.
+Police believe incident stemmed from an ongoing disagreement.

 Royce Cash, 23, was arrested for attempted second-degree murder and aggravated criminal damage to property for the shooting in Denham Springs.